NYPL/engineering-general/standards/manual-testing.md

 ### Focus on Automation

-The QA team, under new leadership, is prioritizing automation.
+The QA team is prioritizing automation over manual testing.
 The goal is to reduce reliance on manual testing and instead focus on comprehensive automated tests.
 This shift requires the entire development team to critically evaluate the necessity of manual testing for each feature or bug fix.

 ### Developer Responsibility